campaign-layer/origin-sdk/README.md

 `unlinkSpotify() => Promise<void>`

-The `unlinkSpotify` method unlinks the user's Spotify account from the Camp SDK.
+The `unlinkSpotify` method unlinks the user's Spotify account from the Auth Hub.

 ```js
 await auth.unlinkSpotify();